 The Authority Hacker Pro course is not intended for beginners, but rather for affiliates who have at least attained a Stage 1 authority site.
-AH Pro is when Stage 1 sites graduate to Stage 2 and 3.
+AHP is when Stage 1 sites graduate to Stage 2 and 3.

-The reason being that The Authority Site System comes included in AH Pro, and you can get all the advanced blueprints you’ll need to scale your authority site while saving money in the process.
+The reason being that The Authority Site System comes included in Authority Hacker Pro, and you can get all the advanced blueprints you’ll need to scale your authority site while saving money in the process.

 What You Get In the Authority Hacker Pro Course